[x]

 "Withhold not from a youth chastisement, When thou smitest him with a rod he dieth not.
 Thou with a rod smitest him, And his soul from Sheol thou deliverest." - Proverbs 23:13-14 (Young's Literal Translation)

-It is mainly passages from the Old Testament that promote slavery, sexism, child-abuse, polygamy, genocide, and other vices now that were considered virtues in their day.
-One argument is that when Jesus died on the cross the believer's sins were covered by blood that granted forgiveness and began a new covenant that made the laws of the old obsolete, as can be interpreted by reading Hebrews 8: 8-13.
-However, in the book of Matthew, chapter 5 after Christ's resurrection, in verses 17-18 Jesus says,
+One argument in defense of biblical law is that it is mainly passages from the Old Testament that promote slavery, sexism, child-abuse, and other vices now that were considered virtues in their day.
+When Jesus died on the cross, the believer's sins were covered by his blood which granted forgiveness and began a new covenant that made the laws of the old obsolete.
+This can be interpreted from Hebrews 8:8-13.

 "Don't assume that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For I assure you: Until heaven and earth pass away, not the smallest letter or one stroke of a letter will pass from the law until all things are accomplished."
 (Holman Christian Standard Bible)

-Now, we could still suppose I am misinterpreting that verse.
-Jesus supposedly died two thousand years ago.
-Why is it that less than two hundred ago, in 1865 when Congress passed the 13th Amendment that abolished slavery, were people were still quoting those same scriptures to justify keeping their black slaves?
-One could say that those people were misguided, that the Bible was written for a different time, when it was culturally acceptable to do those things; that the Old Testament is not used by Christians for laws we must live by, and that it is basically just a history book.
+Jesus basically explained that every single law in the Old Testament is still applicable and his teachings have no impact on their relevance.
+He even reiterates that yes, disobedient children should be put to death (Matthew 15:4-7).
+Even if you choose to ignore that passage, Jesus supposedly died two thousand years ago.
+Why is it that less than two hundred ago, in 1865 when Congress passed the 13th Amendment that abolished slavery, people were still quoting those same Old Testament scriptures to justify keeping their black slaves?
+One could argue that those people were misguided, that the Bible was written for a different time, when it was culturally acceptable to do those things; that the Old Testament is not used by Christians for laws we must live by, and is instead more of a history book.
 In that case, my argument that there are no moral grounds for condemning homosexuality still stands since the book in which it is prohibited, Leviticus, is from the Old Testament.

 "Do you not know that the unrighteous and the wrongdoers will not inherit or have any share in the kingdom of God?
 Do not be deceived: neither the impure and immoral, nor idolaters, nor adulterers, nor those who participate in homosexuality, nor cheats, nor greedy graspers, nor drunkards, nor foulmouthed revilers and slanderers, nor extortioners and robbers will inherit or have any share in the kingdom of God." -1 Cor.
 6:9-10, (Amplified Bible)